Skip to main content

 Once sections are in place, you can start populating them with factors.
 Each factor must include a set of options.
 Factors define specific elements within a section, while options represent the different levels or standards for that factor.

-💡 Tip: Later, during job evaluation, each factor will appear as a multiple-choice question, with the options resembling the available choices.
+💡 Tip: Later, during occupation evaluation, each factor will appear as a multiple-choice question, with the options resembling the available choices.

 To add a factor: